notrobbieclark859/eog-sample-site/index.md

 ---
 layout: home
 title: Executive Office of the Governor
+author_profile: false
 ---

-# Welcome to the Executive Office of the Governor

-This site provides information and resources from the Executive Office of the Governor of the State of Florida.
+Welcome to the Executive Office of the Governor of the State of Florida.